 One other reason to avoid getting extra antibiotics through your food (in addition to making us immune to the effects of the antibiotics) is that they upset the natural balance of bacteria in the body, especially the gut.
 The proper balance of gut flora is CRITICAL and FOUNDTIONAL for health.
 Having an imbalanced gut is setting the stage for all kinds of health problems from frequent yeast and other infections to autoimmune diseases to inflammatory conditions, especially those of the brain (depression, autism, anxiety, ADD, learning disabilities, dementia, etc).

 I’m so proud of all the people and the parents who try so hard to protect their own and their children’s health.
 I’ve seen many parents try to limit the amount, frequency, and type of antibiotics their children are exposed to by taking care to give antibiotic prescriptions only when necessary.
 That’s something they are aware of and can control.
-Because most of these parents are giving their children antibiotics unwittingly through their food, I had to write up this article to create some awareness so that the choice still rests where it belongs.
+Sadly, most of these parents are giving their children antibiotics unwittingly through their food.
+More awareness is need to ensure the choice still rests where it belongs – with the parents.